jing-library/r-text-mining/episodes/03-sentiment-analysis.Rmd

 ## Sentiment Analysis

 Sentiment Analysis identifies the emotional tone behind a body of text.
-Sentiment Analysis or opinion mining is a text analysis technique that automatically identify and extracts the sentiment from within text.
+Sentiment Analysis or opinion mining is a text analysis technique that automatically identify and extracts the sentiment tone from within text.
+Words are categorized into positive or negative.

 This is a lesson created via The Carpentries Workbench.
 It is written in [Pandoc-flavored Markdown](https://pandoc.org/MANUAL.txt) for static files and